rockhowse/GeneHacks/README.md

 ## read_alignment_utils
 Utility data structures and functions for aligning reads to sequences

+It supports the following data structures:

+global_alignment_score ~ 2x2 penalty matrix with scores for alignment mis-matches using dynamic programming and global alignment. transitions (A<->G, C<->T) [2] vs tranversions [4] and gaps [8]
+KMerIndex ~ class used for calculating and querying a Kmer index on a given sequence BoyerMoore ~ class used to do Boyer-Moore pre-processing on a given read before doing alignment

 It supports the following functions:

 * naive_exact(read, sequence) ~ returns a list of offsets where the pattern occurs in the sequence as well as the number of matched and mismatched character reads